huangsam/ultimate-python/CONTRIBUTING.md

 ## Python modules

 Every Python module is a standalone lesson which helps developers build their own intuition for core Python.
-The primary way to teach these concepts is through `assert` statements and not `print` statements.
+Each module has a name that corresponds to a topic and explores concepts with `assert` statements.
+This approach encourages test-driven development and makes it simple for developers to discern what the expected output from the code is.

 Certain Python concepts are skipped in this study guide in pursuit of the statement above.
 However, it does open the doors for Python to run on any